 If you are a federal employee who has suffered workplace harassment or discrimination, your case will move through several stages.
 At every point, it is critical to have experienced legal counsel on your side to protect your rights and obtain justice.

-At Passman & Kaplan, P.C., Attorneys at Law, we represent federal employees nationwide and abroad in discrimination cases, harassment cases and other Equal Employment Opportunity Commission (EEOC) matters.
+At Passman & Kaplan, P.C. we represent federal employees nationwide and abroad in discrimination cases, harassment cases and other Equal Employment Opportunity Commission (EEOC) matters.

 Step Two: Submitting The Formal Complaint

 If your case did not settle in the pre-complaint counseling stage or through ADR, then you will have to proceed to file a formal complaint.
 Your deadline will be very short: just 15 calendar days from when you received your notice that the counseling stage was over.

 With decades of experience in federal discrimination law and procedures, our attorneys know precisely what it takes to ensure that the formal complaint adequately and accurately frames the issues in your case.
 Our skill can help you avoid having your case dismissed because you raised an untimely issue, for instance, or raised a complaint at the formal stage that you did not raise at the informal stage.